rails/rails/guides/source/action_controller_overview.md

 params.permit(:id => [])
 ```

-To whitelist an entire hash of parameters, the `permit!+ method can be
+To whitelist an entire hash of parameters, the `permit!` method can be
-used
+used:

 ```ruby
 params.require(:log_entry).permit!